 This is the glitch impulse transferred to the output of one DAC due to a change in the output of the other DAC.
-It is measured by loading one of the input registers with a full-scale code change (all 0s to all 1s and vice versa) while keeping \overline{LDAC} high.
-Then pulse \overline{LDAC} low and monitor the output of the DAC whose digital code was not changed.
-The area of the glitch is expressed in nV-secs.
+It is measured by loading one of the input registers with a full-scale code change (all 0s to all 1s and vice versa) while keeping LDAC high, then pulsing $\overline{\text{LDAC}}$ low, and monitoring the output of the DAC whose digital code is not changed.
+The area of the glitch is expressed in nV-sec.